 The tables below present the exposures (measured at amortised cost) booked by the SGL Group entities on Russian counterparties and clients (nationality and/or tax residence).

 GLBA perimeter - corporate exposures

-12.31 .2022
+12.31 .2023

 (In EUR million) Gross outstanding Net outstanding

-Russia clients exposures 676 396
+Russia clients exposures 138 60

-^{}The net outstanding columns does not take into account the exposures covered by a specific credit insurance.
+^{}The net outstanding columns does not consider the exposures covered by a specific credit insurance.

 Private banking perimeter - retail exposures